dart-lang/language/working/0723-static-extensions/feature-specification.md

-If an extension declaration declares a factory constructor, then the downwards context for the purposes of inference of the body of the constructor (or for inferring the arguments to the redirectee in the case of a redirecting factory constructor) is the on-type of the extension.
+If an extension declaration declares a factory constructor, then the downwards context for the purposes of inference of the body of the constructor (or for inferring the type arguments to the redirectee in the case of a redirecting factory constructor) is the un-instantiated on-type of the extension.

 *The on-type is well-formed within the scope of the body, since the generic type parameters of the extension are in scope in the constructor.*

-If an extension declaration declares a redirecting generative constructor, then the type arguments which are passed to the target of the redirection are the type arguments of the on-type of the extension.

-*Unlike a redirecting generative constructor declared in a class, such a constructor declared in an extension may impose additional requirements on the actual type arguments provided to the target of the redirection.*

-It is a compile-time error if a redirecting factory constructor declared in an extension has a redirection target which is not assignable to the on-type of the extension (after inference has been performed).
+It is a compile-time error if a redirecting factory constructor declared in an extension has a redirection target which is not a subtype of the un-instantiated on-type of the extension (after inference has been performed).

 In addition, all of the usual compile-time errors associated with declarations of redirecting factory constructors continue to apply.